Sunday Hints – Big Dave's Crossword Blog

 Hints and tips by Senf

-For me, and I stress for me, in his own way, Dada friendlier than NYDK was yesterday!
-One long ‘un, breaking the ‘anagram rule’ as usual with ten (five partials), I might have lost count, two lurkers, and one homophone all in a somewhat asymmetric 29 clues; with 15 hints ‘sprinkled’ throughout the grid, you should be able to get the checkers to enable the solving of the unhinted clues.
+For me, and I stress for me,© Dada at his friendliest with 6 anagrams (3 partials), 1 lurker, and 1 homophone all in what is probably the most asymmetric grid with 28 clues I have ever seen; with 14 hints ‘sprinkled’ throughout the grid, you should be able to get the checkers to enable the solving of the unhinted clues.
 And, remember, my electronic blue pencil is at the ready and the Naughty Step is OPEN!